bstrebel/pimatic-phone/README.md

 * ~~Generate HTML links to display device location in Google Maps~~
 * ~~Generate HTML links to display device location in Open Street Map~~
-* Display current location in maps iframe (Google/OSM)
+* ~~Display current location in maps iframe (Google/OSM)~~
 * ~~Add distance attribute (distance between geo locations)~~
 * Use Google Maps and/or OSM for route calculations
 * Add route attribute (routing distance road)

 Changelog
 ---------

+v0.8.0

+- use pimatic-iframe for device location
+- use DummySwitch for iCloud update suspend

 v0.7.7